-Man, 90, can't remember stabbing wife, Old Bailey hears
+Man, 90, stabbed wife to quieten her, Old Bailey hears

 He added: "What's the good of me causing my wife serious harm?
 I've got no-one - no brothers, no sisters, no aunts, no uncles.
 Without my wife, I'm finished."

-He said they had gone to bed as usual before he was woken by his wife, whose tone was "aggressive" - something that was unusual for her, he said.

-"She started screaming and I can't remember much after that," Mr Turpin said.

-Jurors have heard Mr Turpin dialled 999 in the aftermath while he and his wife were injured and said he did not want to stop the bleeding, telling the operator: "We want to die."
+Jurors heard how Mr Turpin dialled 999 in the aftermath and said he did not want to stop the bleeding, telling the operator: "We want to die."

-He accepted he had "probably" injured his wife and himself, but said he did not know why he would have done it.

-Asked about his wife's health before the incident, Mr Turpin said the couple had "so-called" home care but that he did the majority of the care, cooking, cleaning and emptying her catheter.
+Asked about his wife's health before the incident, Mr Turpin said the couple had "so-called" home care but that he did the majority of the work, cooking, cleaning and emptying her catheter.

 He added: "I just love my wife and when you get married, for better or for worse, ok if it turns out it's a bit worse, I'll carry on."